w3hc/zk-api/docs/OVERVIEW.md

 **Key Innovation**: Combines ZK-SNARKs (Groth16) for proving solvency with Rate-Limit Nullifiers for preventing double-spending, all while maintaining complete privacy.

+## TEE Deployment: Why This Matters

+ZK API is **designed to run in a Trusted Execution Environment (TEE)** such as:
+- AMD SEV-SNP (Secure Encrypted Virtualization)
+- Intel TDX (Trust Domain Extensions)
+- AWS Nitro Enclaves
+- Phala Network (TDX/SGX infrastructure)

+### The TEE + ZK Advantage

+**Without TEE (session-based approach)**:
+- User pays → Server issues session token → Requests authenticated
+- Server *can* link payments to requests (chooses not to via policy)
+- Vulnerable to regulatory demands: "Show us who made request X"

+**With TEE Only**:
+- Server operator cannot read memory (hardware isolation)
+- But the *code* can still correlate payments to requests
+- Regulatory demand: "Your code can link them, so extract that data"

+**With TEE + ZK (this system)**:
+- Server operator cannot read memory (TEE isolation)
+- Code *cannot* link payments to requests (ZK nullifiers destroy linkage)
+- Regulatory demand: "We mathematically cannot comply—the system is cryptographically designed to prevent it"

+**The complexity is justified**: ZK provides cryptographic unlinkability that survives regulatory pressure, not just operational privacy.

 ## Architecture

 The system consists of three main layers: